linatal/WordAlignments_dictionary/README.md

 docker run -it --rm mgiza-tool
 ```

 If you use the Dockerfile, you need to adjust:

 * in Dockerfile: The local path to the ./dataset directory with input files in line: ``COPY $local_dir /mgiza/mgizapp/bin``.
 This is line only necessary when the folder is not mounted

-  (``docker run -v /dataset:/mgiza/mgizapp/bin -it --rm mgiza-tool . `` (not tested yet))
+  (``docker run -v /dataset:/mgiza/mgizapp/bin -it --rm mgiza-tool .`` (not tested yet))

 * in Dockerfile: Input file names (we used `paracrawl.en` for English as source language and `paracrawl.de` for German as target language).

 * Inside `configfile.txt`, you need to adjust the file-names, too.
 In the line “ncpus”, you can set the number of CPUs you want to use for processing.

-## 3. Creating a Basic Output with Most Common Word Alignments:
+## 3. Creating a Basic Output with Most Common Word Alignments

 `findWord.py` takes the MGIZA output-files and creates a table with the most frequent alignments from English to German verbs (threshold 0.2%).
 You can use the file via CL: